Markphilbert/numinix/README.md

 <h3>Description</h3>

+This project features a search bar that navigates through user accounts as well as a dropdown menu that filters through customers arranging them in aphabetical order from both A-Z and vice versa.

+I included the use of vue router and created clickable links to the 'email', 'username', and 'website' for each 'customer'.
+I also implemented a small use of vue transitions for styling.

 This was made with an unsecure api.
 The project was launched on netlify using "https://randomuser.me/api/?results=10" as an api instead.
 Due to the new api missing some information, the project is missing a dynamic 'catchphrase', 'business', and 'business slogan'.

 The netlify site is being launched from a build of a very similar app using the aforementioned different api.
 The link to that github repository is "https://github.com/Markphilbert/numinix2".
 This repository shows only the code for the app while the numinix2 repository is just a build only being used to run to netlify.

-I included the use of vue router and created clickable links to the 'email', 'username', and 'website' for each 'customer'.
-I also implemented a small use of vue transitions for styling.

 <h3>How It's Made:</h3>